shreyadon/cheat_sheet/CheatSheet.md

 >"New York City"

 ***Note:***
-1. Ruby indexes the elements in an array starting at *zero*.
+1. Ruby indexes the elements in an array starting at *zero*, that is, the first element of an array will have the index *zero*.
 2. Trying to access an element using an index greater than the length of the array will give you `nil`.
 `cities.at(3) # => nil`
 3. Using a negative index will retrieve elements from the end of the least.